Causes of Parkinson's disease

-Parkinson's disease (PD) is a complicated neurodegenerative disorders that progresses over time, marked by bradykinesia (slowed movements), tremor (rhythmic shaking), and stiffness, that affects approximately 10 million people worldwide.
-As the condition worsens, some patients may also experience postural instability where one finds it difficult to balance and maintain upright posture.
-Parkinson's disease (PD) is primarily caused by the gradual degeneration of dopamine producing neurons in the substantia nigra and other related cell groups in the brainstem.
-This process is accompanied by increased activation of microglia, the brain's immune cells, and the build-up of Lewy bodies and Lewy neurites, which are clumps of proteins found in the surviving dopaminergic neurons.
+Parkinson's disease (PD) is a neurodegenerative disorder that progresses over time, marked by bradykinesia (slowed movements), tremor (rhythmic shaking), and stiffness.
+As the condition worsens, patients may experience postural instability, finding it difficult to balance and maintain upright posture.
+Worldwide, Parkinson's disease affects around 3% people over 65 years of age.
+PD's incidence and prevalence varies widely across geographic regions and shows spatial clustering, including higher rates in North America and Europe than in Asia and Africa.